 4. Make a promise

-The average visitor time on our client’s websites is about one minute.
-The average time we see on their blog posts is more like 3 to 7 minutes.
-Wow!
+The average visitor time on most client’s websites is about one minute.
+The average time we see on their blog posts is closer to 3 to 7 minutes.

 Your blog has the ability to stop readers from clicking away.
-Your blog can also drive traffic to your revenue pages.
+It can also drive traffic to your revenue pages.

 If you do it right.

-A few small changes to the start of your post can improve time on site, list growth – even conversion to sales.
+A few small changes to the start of your post can improve your blog performance by increasing time on site, list growth, and even conversion to sales.

 It all starts with…the start.

-Enjoyed this post?
+Enjoyed this post on how to start a blog post?
 Here are 3 more all about blog writing: